Exploring Japan – Photography + Travel Guides

 If you are anything like us, we like to hit the ground running, so prior to departure, we spend considerable time planning what we will be doing (a rough guide) each day.
 This way we spend more time exploring and less time trying to work out what to do once we have arrived.

 So to make it a little easier for you we have put together a series of Exploring Japan Photography + Travel Guides.
-These guides are great for the first-time visitor to Japan as well as those who want to discover new or different places.
+These guides are great for first-time visitors to Japan as well as those who want to discover new or different places.
 You can click on the banners below to read more or just scroll down.